bohicajr/vba-msaccess-controlarray/README.md

 Microsoft Access.
 Tested to work on Microsoft Access 2010-2016.
 This version will not work on any other office product, see [vba-controlarray](https//github.com/bohicajr/vba-controlarray) for code compatible with the rest of Microsoft Office.

+### Quick Start
+Download the blank template from the quickstart folder [Here](https://github.com/bohicajr/vba-msaccess-controlarray/blob/master/quickstart/VBA-MSAccess-ControlArray_Blank.accdb).
+Ensure that you have macros enabled.

 ### Manual Install

 Download all the .cls files from github and import the files into your VBA project.